 - The desire for a different social ATMOSPHERE.

 Con-tango [DANCE] is a term about a fusion of two dance techniques: contact-improvisation and tango.
 (Note this is not a conjunction ot con[temporary] tango).
 It is its own community of dancers using different technique, and having quite different values than most tango dancers, as well as different aesthetics and footwear.
 It says nothing about music.

 Electro-tango [MUSIC] specifically means the use of electronic instruments, rather than exclusively acoustic ones.
 The first electro tango band was the French Gotan Project.
 The first from Argentina was NarcoTango.
 Electro tango was extremely popular and then fell out of fashion.
 Today’s wave of Original Tango Orquestas may be acoustic or partly electronic; it’s no longer useful to try to strictly separate electro tango.
-This is a term about a historical moment.
+This is a term about a historical moment in music history.
 Deprecated: replace with Nuevo Tango.

 Nuevo Tango [MUSIC] has historical base beginning with the compositions of Astor Piazzola which fused tango with jazz, classical, and other non-tango musical movements of the time.
 This term is still useful for describing music that mixes tango tradition with other traditions of music.